A champion for Texas working families

 An opportunity to make history

 Sylvia is running for the open seat currently held by the retiring incumbent Democratic Congressman Gene Green.
-This is a heavily Democratic district, and Sylvia faces a crowded primary as she fights to secure the nomination.
 This dedicated champion for Texas working families is running a strong grassroots campaign and she has what it takes to win.
 The Lone Star State is home to millions of Latinas, but the state has never elected a Latina to Congress.
-Sylvia is poised to be the first, and she’s fighting tirelessly for the Texans whose voices aren’t being heard in Washington.
+Sylvia is poised to be one of the first, and she’s fighting tirelessly for the Texans whose voices aren’t being heard in Washington.
 Let’s show her our full support and give Houstonians and all Texas Latinas a new voice in the halls of power.